matt-goldeck/RestfulBuster/README.md

 Keyword appearance in the title | 5
 Keyword appearance in the content | 3

-As of right now, search is only available through articles, though this feature should be flexible enough to expand onto any other content with the right amount of work.
+Search is generalized and abstracted in the CorporaQuery object as to provide search through any medium stored in Corpora with only minimal overhead.

+Note: Stored FreeWeibo posts and Novaya articles have no titles, and thus points are currently not assigned for appearances in them.

 # Endpoints
 There are currently **3** endpoints:

 ## specific_article
 Provides access to a single article, specified by the KP parameter.
 Very straightforward.
+This functionality should be abstracted as to provide access to specific points in other data types.

 **Parameters:**
 - kp: The unique primary key assigned to the article.